Creating repos with same label in different products fails during synchronization

 should be unique within an organization.

-#1 Updated by Justin Sherrill almost 6 years ago
+#1 Updated by Justin Sherrill about 6 years ago

 - Category set to 83